 The court may deviate from the child support guidelines for five special circumstances.
 First, a deviation may be based upon shared physical custody, which implicates both the financial impact of such shared custody and the amount of time a child is with each parent.
 However, shared physical custody must substantially reduce a custodial parent’s expenses or increase the non-custodial parent’s expenses without which this deviation criterion may not be used.
 Korsgren v.
 Jones, 108 Conn.
 App.
 521 (2008).
 Such a deviation is permitted provided that the basic needs of the child will be met by the parent receiving support.
 Regs.
 Conn.
 State Agencies, § 46b-215a-5c(b)(6)(A).
 In determining whether there is a substantial increase in expenses, the court compares the financial affidavits at the time of the original order with the expenses at the time the modification is sought.
 Korsgren, 108 Conn.
 App. at.
 530. The increase in expenses should be related to the change in custody.

 Shared physical custody is defined as the child’s physical residence being shared so that the child has substantially equal time with each parent.
 Regs.
 Conn.
 State Agencies, § 46b-215a-1(23).
 A deviation for shared physical custody may be applied when it reduces the child’s expenses for the parent with the lower income or increases the child’s expenses for the parent with the higher income.
 Regs.
 Conn.
 State.
 Agencies, § 46b-215a-5c(b)(6)(A).
 There must be a finding that either sufficient funds remain for the parent who is receiving support to meet the child’s needs after implementing the deviation or the parents have substantially equal income.
 Regs.
 Conn.
 State Agencies, § 46b-215a-5c(b)(6)(A).
+Without such findings, any child support order which deviates based upon shared physical custody will not stand.
+Wald v.
+Cortland-Wald, 226 Conn.
+App.
+752 (2024).

 #Comment Begins